gocd-contrib/gocd-build-status-notifier/README.md

   - **End Point** If using enterprise edition, this needs to be configured for the enterprise endpoint.
 Else, it can be left blank.
   - **Username** A Github user with push access to the repository.
   - **Password** If not using two factor authentication, this is the password for the given Github user.
 Else, it can be left blank.
-  - **OAuth Token** If using two-factor authentication, provide a personal access token instead of the password above.
+  - **OAuth Token** If using two-factor authentication, provide a personal access token (with the `repo:status` oath scope) instead of the password above.
 Else, it can be left blank.

 ![Configure plugin pop-up][2]